Anjuschenka/Subtitle-Adder/LiaScriptImageDescriber/ImageDescriber.md

 <script>placeLinkReader();</script>

 ---
-Some of you may already have started a project earlyer... if that is the case... feel free to open it here...
+Some of you may already have started a project earlier... if that is the case... feel free to open it here...
-<div id="FileReaderPlace">if you can see this, the function placeFileReader() has not worked propperly...</div>
+<div id="FileReaderPlace">if you can see this, the function placeFileReader() has not worked properly...</div>

 <script>placeFileReader()</script>